What is an AI operating system?

 It persists across time

-In simple terms: a traditional operating system manages apps, a chatbot handles conversations, while an AI operating system manages ongoing work and tasks.
+In simple terms: a traditional operating system manages apps, a chatbot handles conversations, an AI agent completes specific tasks, while an AI operating system manages ongoing work and tasks across multiple agents and sessions.

 The short version